Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 If something is detected during the Screening, then a Biopsy is performed.
 In this process, with the help of a needle, a small amount of breast tissue is removed for examination and confirms the diagnosis of Breast cancer.

-What are the treatment options available for Breast cancer?
+What are the Treatment Options Available for Breast Cancer?

 With advancements in technology, there is an improvement in the treatment of Breast cancer.
-Physicians opt for a multidisciplinary approach comprising a combination of treatment options depending on type, severity, and stage of Breast cancer.
+Physicians opt for a multidisciplinary approach comprising a combination of treatment options depending on the type, severity, and stage of Breast cancer.

 Surgery is the first treatment option to remove the tumor safely.
 Safe resection to remove either a part of the breast (lumpectomy) or the whole of the breast (mastectomy) is often considered; however, it is based on the location and size of the tumor.
 Further, there are other newer surgical options as well that improve the appearance of the breast, such as Skin-sparing mastectomy and nipple-sparing mastectomy.